 ⏱️⌚️🏥

-1. User records data with wearable
+1. User records data with a wearable

-2. Wearable syncs data with manufacturer app
+2. Wearable syncs data with the manufacturer app

 3. Manufacturer app uploads data to manufacturer cloud

-4. Manufacturer cloud sends notification to Thryve
+4. Manufacturer cloud sends a notification to Thryve

 6. Customer retrieves the data from Thryve